fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

+= Unreleased =

+* Fixed: Password visibility button not showing when the form section is replaced via checkout fragments.

 = 2.5.0 - 2023-05-29 =

 IMPORTANT FIX: Critical error introduced in v2.4.0 where functionality was broken with some themes.